 Sóller between Boycott and Daily Life: How a Community Masters the Balancing Act

 At the harbor of Port de Sóller the heavy wooden bench creaks, seagulls scream over the sea and the tram puffs slowly up the line – but the guests are missing.
 Where voices and clinking cutlery usually accompany the afternoon, there is an unusual calm this summer.
-The orange trees in the valley smell sweet, the Puig Major is sharply outlined against the sky, and yet servers sit with empty reservation books.
+The orange trees in the valley smell sweet, the Puig Major is sharply outlined against the sky, part of the UNESCO World Heritage listing for Serra de Tramuntana, and yet servers sit with empty reservation books.

 An easy but pressing question